sugar-framework/sugar-framework.github.io/_posts/2014-02-15-geting-started-index.md

 so open it up, add one of the tuples for Sugar, and save it.

-You'll also need to add the Sugar application to your `mix.exs`, like so:
+You'll also need to add the Sugar application to the `application/0` function in that same file, like so:

 ```elixir
 def application do